ignaciovi/songbinator/pals-songmix/README.md

 S-6 Be able to create array of songs from multiple artists given S-7 Style
 S-8 Autocomplete feature
+S-9 Autocomplete improvement and disable features

 BACKLONG
 Be able to take not only top tracks but random tracks Limit size of playlist depending on number of artists given Style website
-Be able to search for less popular similar artists Autocomplete search
+Be able to search for less popular similar artists
+Be able to search for not only top tracks
+Autocomplete search
 Verification for input
+Include songs of artist that we are inputing

 # React